serenashenn3-art/serenashenn3-art/README.md

-# Hi there 👋 i'm a quiet builder.
+# Hi there 👋 I'm a quiet builder.

 cats · dogs · all the small things / vibe coding · kimi · swimming